castorfou/guillaume_blog_old/_posts/2021-02-26-logbook-Februrary.md

 This is a test.
 I will try to keep words on a monthly (this page), weekly (per heading), daily basis.
-Just some short entries with links to more detailed materials.
+Just some short entries with possibly some links to more detailed materials.